Do you want to know how far back you can go with DNA? Here, find out how far back each type of DNA test can really take you.

-Y-DNA testing can tell us information about our ancient direct-line paternal ancestors going back as far as about 60,000-100,000 years, similar to mtDNA testing, and can help us learn about recent direct-line paternal ancestors going back as far as about 1,000 years.
+Y-DNA testing can tell us information about our ancient direct-line paternal ancestors going back as far as far as about 100,000 years because all men living today inherited their Y-chromosome from a single direct-line male ancestor.
+This can help us learn about recent direct-line paternal ancestors going back as far as about 1,000 years.

 Even though women cannot test their Y-DNA, as they do not have any, they can still participate in and benefit from Y-DNA testing by asking their father, brothers, uncles, or even grandfathers to take Y-DNA tests.
 For a female to learn about her father’s direct-line paternal ancestry, the Y-DNA test must be taken by someone who shares the same paternal line.

 It is also interesting to learn about our other male ancestors’ paternal lines.
 For example, if we have a maternal grandfather who is willing to take a Y-DNA test, we could learn about his surname, as well as his recent and ancient direct-line paternal origins, which are also interesting to us since they are also our ancestors whether we carry their Y-DNA or not.

 Similar to mtDNA testing, Y-DNA testing only covers about 1% of our ancestors.
 This means that Y-DNA results do not reveal anything about about 99% of our family tree, but these both of these types of DNA can be traced back many thousands of years through specific DNA testing.

 How far back does autosomal DNA testing go?